ixjb94/indicators-data-test/readme.md

 https://csvjson.com/csv2json

 ##### Questions
-Q: Why my the first data is not matching with TradingView?
+Q: Why my first data is not matching with TradingView?
 A: Because of the calculation.
 If you want to match the first data in a specific window, you need to add more data to the beginning of @ixjb94/indicators.
 (Obviously right?)